 Firewalls fix everything, right?
 Nice try.
 You can use a network-based firewall to limit access from sketchy IP ranges, and you can use a web application firewall to filter out known attacks.
 They both help.
 Neither of them are 100% effective.
 That doesn’t mean they aren’t worth doing, but you need to be aware of their limits.

 Why you can’t secure an API with just a scanning tool

 While it’s sometimes possible to scan an API for vulnerabilities the same way you would scan a server operating system or a web application, it’s tricky.
 The web app scanning products from Qualys and Tenable are designed to scan web applications, not APIs.
 Just because they both operate on port 443 doesn’t mean one product can handle both use cases well.

 They’ve gotten better about scanning APIs from what I understand, but they still don’t always work.
 And when they do, they’re prone to false positives and false negatives.
 If you’ve ever written a Python program that calls an API, you can start to understand the problem.
 One character can make all the difference between an API call working and returning data, or throwing an error message.
 There have been times I spent half the day figuring out how to get a single API call just right.
 How is a scanning tool supposed to account for that?
 It won’t.
 It will do the best it can and move on to the next API endpoint it can find.
 And that means it will miss things.

 So how do you secure an API, according to the experts?
-You implement secure coding practices as early in the SDLC as you can, and you perform manual tests.
+You implement secure coding practices as early in the SDLC as you can, scan with a tool specialized to the job at hand, and perform manual tests as necessary.

-And to cover the shortcomings of those two things, you limit access, filter, log, and encrypt.
+And to cover the rest of your bases, you limit access, filter, log, and encrypt.